-- Getting touched along their tail and back
+- Getting petted along the tail and back.

-- Tearing apart paper or fabric into nest-appropriate pieces
+- Tearing apart paper or fabric into nest-sized pieces.

-All of these elements are necessary to reproduce, so your female parrot will start making eggs.
-If there is no mate present, that alone may not be enough to discourage the female’s biology.
-Instead, she will simply make eggs that are not fertilized.
+Consequently, a female parrot will start developing eggs.
+The fact that there’s no mate present may not be enough to discourage the female’s biology.
+Instead, she’ll produce eggs that aren’t fertilized.

 Female parrots only create eggs to reproduce.
-According to Hormones and Behavior, they can even tailor how they care for the eggs based on their weight and the composition of the yolks.
-However, as mentioned above, sometimes the body gets confused.
-When this happens, a female will lay eggs whether or not they’re fertilized.
+However, sometimes a parrot’s body grows confused.
+When this happens, a female will lay eggs, regardless of whether they’re fertilized.

-In order for a parrot to form a fertilized egg, sperm needs to travel to the ova through the oviduct tube.
-From there, the fertilized ovum travels back through the oviduct tube to an area where the outer shell is formed around it.
-According to Physiological and Biochemical Zoology, once the shell has been formed, the eggs will be more solid than other altricial or semialtricial species.
-At this point, the parrot will be ready to lay it.
+For a parrot to form fertilized eggs, sperm must travel to the ova through the oviduct tube.
+From there, the fertilized ovum travels back through the oviduct tube to an area where the outer shell is formed.

-If the sperm isn’t introduced, the egg will still be laid.
-However, it will not be viable and it will not hatch into a chick.
+If the sperm isn’t introduced, the eggs will still be laid, but they’ll be unviable and won’t hatch.

 Do Female Parrots Lay Unfertilized Eggs?